Sn00pyW00dst0ck/ngx-loom/README.md

 **ngx-loom** currently provides the following features:

 1. Ability to render directed (or undirected) graph structures.
 2. Ability to overwrite the default node and edge display styles utilizing ng-templates.
 3. Ability to pan and zoom the displayed graph.
 4. Ability to implement custom 'layouts', which allows replacing the default rendering engine.
+5. Ability to bind to output events raised when a graph node or edge is clicked.
+6. Ability to center and auto-zoom the graph utilizing exposed methods.

 ## Development Setup